cs-ed/edtech-plan-estark5/README.md

 - Collaboration also helps break down the stereotypes surrounding "who is a computer scientist?"

 **Disclaimer**
 It is my anticipation that through the actual teaching of this course, I will find valuable opportunities to implement different technology, both hardware and software.
-My goal was to create a plan that gave me a starting point to build a program from the ground up, because I will be the first computer science teache rin my district.
+My goal was to create a plan that gave me a starting point to build a program from the ground up, because I will be the first computer science teacher in my district.